Jayfeather233/shinxBot/README.md

 ### How to add new features

-1. Create a java file under function or game directory and implement an interface file src/interfaces/Processable
+1. Create a java file under function directory and implement an interface file src/interfaces/Processable

    Or create under event and implement an interface file src/interfaces/EventProcessable
 2. Write check and process methods.
 The process method will be executed when check returns true.
+3. Write help methods to guide the use of the function.
-3. Add features/events.add(new yourClassName()); in the main.Main.main() Method.
+4. Add features/events.add(new yourClassName()); in the main.Main.main() Method.